Uniform National Discharge Standards (UNDS): Frequently Asked Questions

 Outreach efforts involving the states, territories, tribes and other federal agencies is an integral component of the UNDS rulemaking process.
 The EPA and the DOD have consulted extensively with state environmental agencies.

 How does UNDS affect the public, the states and the Armed Forces?

 United States Armed Forces vessels operate nationwide in coastal and inland waters.
 We believe the UNDS requirements will enhance environmental protection of these waters by reducing the major constituents of concern from Armed Forces vessel discharges that could be harmful to our coastal communities, fishing and recreational industries, wildlife and human health.

-Clean Water Act Section 312(n) preempts states from regulating the fourteen discharges identified during Phase I that do not require control and will preempt states from regulating the remaining 25 discharges once Phase III is complete.
+Clean Water Act Section 312(n) preempts states from regulating the 14 discharges identified during Phase I that do not require control and will preempt states from regulating the remaining 25 discharges once Phase III is complete.
 States, however, can petition the EPA and the DOD to review whether or not a discharge should require control by an MPCD.
-Additionally, the Phase I rule established a process through which states may request the establishment of no discharge zones (where any release of a specified discharge is prohibited).
+Additionally, the Phase I rule established a process through which states may request the establishment of no-discharge zones (where any release of a specified discharge is prohibited).

 The Armed Forces:

 Ultimately, 25 performance standards will be promulgated for discharges from Armed Forces vessels.
-While operating in inland waters or within 12 nautical miles of shore, Armed Forces vessels will be required to meet the performance standards.
+While operating in inland waters or within 12 miles of shore, Armed Forces vessels will be required to meet the performance standards.
 UNDS standards will advance the ability of the Armed Forces to better design and build environmentally sound ships, to train crews to operate vessels in a manner that is protective of the environment and to maintain operational flexibility both domestically and internationally.
 Additionally, UNDS is expected to stimulate the development of innovative vessel pollution control technologies.